nightroman/FarNet/PowerShellFar/README.md

 once per each new session.
 The remote profile code is taken from the local script but it is invoked in a remote workspace.

-Non terminating profile errors are not shown.
+Non-terminating profile errors are not shown.
 A terminating error is shown in a standard message box with a bare error message.
 Examine the variable `$Error` in opened interactives for full error information.